-29The intention here is to obtain a net exposure amount after netting of the exposures and collateral and have an add-on amount reflecting possible price changes for the securities involved in the transactions and for foreign exchange risk if any.
+&lt;sup>36 The intention here is to obtain a net exposure amount after netting of the exposures and collateral and have an addon amount reflecting possible price changes for the securities involved in the transactions and for foreign exchange risk if any.
 The net long or short position of each security included in the netting agreement will be multiplied by the appropriate haircut.
 All other rules regarding the calculation of haircuts stated above equivalently apply for banks using bilateral netting agreements for repo-style transactions.

-$^{^{30}}$ Assets (loans) are treated as exposure and liabilities (deposits) as collateral.
+&lt;sup>37 Assets (loans) are treated as exposure and liabilities (deposits) as collateral.
 The haircuts shall be zero except when a currency mismatch exists.